Pragmatic policy considers the market dynamics and the desired societal outcomes

 On the Y-axis we have the level of control.
 Libertarianism talks about upholding individual liberty and choice, where authoritarianism is about obeying a central authority.
 When I refer to authoritarian vs libertarian I am not thinking of a dictatorship vs complete unfettered freedom with no laws but more about the level of regulation.

 Where the stakes are really high, as in the case of climate change, governments are the right entities to step in and set rules to ensure societal outcomes (eg reduced emissions) are achieved.
 Relying purely on the free market is foolish considering the loose enforcement mechanisms and considerable costs of failure.
-We simply can't trust the free market alone to deal with climate change given the lack of short-term incentive to reduce emissions.
+We simply can't trust the free market alone to deal with climate change given the lack of short-term incentives to reduce emissions.
 COVID-19 is another highly relevant recent example where the stakes are high and governments are the right entity to step in.
 However, if the issue at stake is small, the level of central involvement can be much smaller or non-existent.

 Market initiatives, like an emissions trading scheme (ETS), can create a trading system to support regulation.
 Though ETS' are legislated reflecting the importance of government involvement.

-On the opposite side of the spectrum there are domains where limited or no government involvement is important to uphold freedoms.
+On the opposite side of the spectrum, there are domains where limited or no government involvement is important to uphold freedoms.
 Family life for instance.
 Eating out at a restaurant.
 Relationships.
 Some news media.
 The government doesn't need to be deeply involved in every facet of the economy or be the entity trying to solve every social issue.
-There is a risk in relying to heavily on a central entity to solve every problem reflecting that individuals are the agents through which change ultimately needs to happen in a free society.
+There is a risk in relying too heavily on a central entity to solve every problem reflecting that individuals are the agents through which change ultimately needs to happen in a free society.
 The government is not a parent.

 There are issues which challenge the legitimacy with which government can act with authority.
 Corruption is important to consider here.
-If governments are corrupt it is difficult to voluntarily cede power or decision making to them.
+If governments are corrupt it is difficult to voluntarily cede power or decision-making to them.
 Inefficiency also fits in this bucket.
 If governments are seen as incompetent or bad with money it can challenge the willingness of the population to obey and pay taxes.
 Any central entity must be held to a high standard.

 Policy options are more about what works than ideology